about:me

 I have not given up guitar play and still care about playing; check out some recent examples of bluegrass picking, or a cooked up blues piece also in this recent example.

 As life goes on, we get older – but what does not kill you may make you stranger.
 How about writing up something new on Propellerheads’ Reason or some one-handed-/left-handed guitar play or, seriously brainwashed, one-handed/left-handed bass play (it does pay to use good audio equipment for that one).
 How about re-inventing function and looks of what can be built and sold as a prosthetic arm to suit the purpose.
 And ultimately, how about getting back to bike riding.
-Besides, I like to go for a bit of a swim every now and then.
+Besides, I also like to go for a bit of a swim every now and then.

 You may preferably reach me via E-mail to wuff at swisswuff dot ch.